 • If you smoke, stop.

-If necessary, a health care provider may prescribe medications to help lower blood pressure”.
+If necessary, your health care team may suggest medicines to help lower blood pressure”.

 Health Topics A-Z

-Where may I find Health Topics related to National Women’s Blood Pressure Awareness Week 2022?
+Where may I find Health Topics A-Z related to National Women’s Blood Pressure Awareness Week 2023?

 In Health Topics A-Z you may find: